 Regular Meals: For ensuring consistent intake of nutrients, especially for vulnerable groups.

-Don’t Drink Too Much Tea Or Coffee: These can affect iron absorption.
+Don’t Drink Too Much Tea or Coffee: These can affect iron absorption.

-Complications of Untreated Anemia
+Complications of Untreated Anaemia

 Chronic Fatigue and Weakness: Impacting daily activities and quality of life